conp-pcno-training/SDC-LOSSLESS/_episodes/04-segmentation.md

 objectives:
 - "To learn how to purge and segment files that have been pre-processed by the Lossless pipeline."
 keypoints:
-- "FIXME"
+- "A segmentation script will usually include purging of manual marks, interpolation, and finally segmentation."
 ---

 The segmentation of EEG data files may involve many different procedures.
 This may include warping/interpolating to a desired montage, purging the marked bad data, rereferencing, renaming files based on group and condition, filtering, and/or resampling.
 In this episode of the tutorial, we will focus on the most important parts of writing a segmentation script, which is essentially to purge the manual marks from the data and to create segments using the remaining data that can later be used to generate ERPs and perform other post-processing procedures.

 Typically, we would not segment the `*_ll.set` files from the output of the pipeline.
 Instead, it is preferable and highly recommended to perform a manual [quality check prodcedure](https://bucanl.github.io/SDC-LOSSLESS-QC/index.html) to ensure that you agree with the automated decisions made by the pipeline.
 Although the automated decisions of the pipeline are usually quite accurate in flagging time periods and components with artefacts, it does not guarantee that it will make the most ideal decisions, so reviewing the data manually is still a crucial step in EEG pre-processing in order to maximize the amount of cortical signal versus noise.

-With that in mind, this tutorial will assume you have files that have been manually quality checked already.
-These files would be identical to the`*_ll.set` files, except some of the annotations would have been manually modified by an expert quality reviewer.
+With that in mind, this tutorial will assume you have files that have been manually quality checked already (`*_qcr.set`).
+These files would be identical to the `*_ll.set` files, except some of the annotations would have been manually modified by an expert quality reviewer.

 ## Basic Segmentation